 [...] vincent left for harrisburge this morning i was out this morning made several calles home all the evening

 not well all day i did not go out untill evening very reluctanly then stoped at Nell staid there all the evening

-It is probable that Vincent traveled to Harrisburg for the annual meeting of the Pennsylvania State Equal Rights League, held on August 9 and 10, 1865.
-Many of the last names of the Philadelphia delegation in attendance—White, Bustil, Depee, Crummill, Gibbs, Brown, Reeve, Simpson, Bowers, Reeve, Catto, Green—appear throughout Emilie’s diary.
-Jonathan C. Gibbs led her church, the First African Presbyterian; John B Reeve led nearby Central Presbyterian; Jacob C. White, Jr., a graduate of the Institute for Colored Youth, served as director of the Gibbs’ Church Sabbath School; Alfred M. Green served as a sergeant and successfully defended himself against molesters on September 24, 1864, an event that Emilie mentioned specifically; Octavius V. Catto, son of the founder of Emilie’s church, William T. Catto, and a prominent civil rights activist.
-Emilie likely knew George B. White, who made a motion for a vote of thanks to the citizenry of Harrisburg for their hospitality during the conference.
-Of the 49 members of the Philadelphia delegation, however, none bear the name “Vincent” and while not all had a middle initial listed, the only “V.” present on the roster belonged to Octavius Valentine Catto.
+Vincent likely traveled to Harrisburg for the annual meeting of the Pennsylvania State Equal Rights League, held on August 9 and 10, 1865.
+Many of the last names of the Philadelphia delegation in attendance—White, Bustill, Depee, Crummill, Gibbs, Brown, Reeve, Simpson, Bowers, Catto, Green—appear throughout Emilie’s diary.
+Jonathan C. Gibbs served as pastor of her church; John B Reeve led nearby Central Presbyterian; Jacob C. White, Jr., an ICY graduate, served as director of Gibbs’ church Sabbath School; Alfred M. Green, Sergeant Major, 127th USCT, successfully defended himself from molesters on September 24, 1864; and Octavius V. Catto.
+George B. White made a motion for a vote of thanks to the citizenry of Harrisburg for their hospitality during the conference.
+Of the 49 members of the Philadelphia delegation, however, none bear the name “Vincent.”
 “Proceedings,” The Christian Recorder, December 2, 1865.